-Become a Certified Mechanical Inspector: Certification and Career Roadmap
+Certified Mechanical Inspector: Certification & Career Roadmap

 Research the requirements to become a certified mechanical inspector.
 Learn about the job description and duties and read the step-by-step process to start a career in mechanical inspection.

 Mechanical inspectors work in the manufacturing industry to ensure the proper function of parts and equipment.
-Day-to-day duties may include working with quality engineers, evaluating hardware documentation, inspecting products, measuring process performance, recording data and preparing reports.
+Day-to-day duties may include working with quality engineers, evaluating hardware documentation, inspecting products, measuring process performance, recording data, and preparing reports.
 Other tasks may include offering basic system support and performing products.

+While there is no specific educational path for mechanical inspectors, post secondary training in a technical field can be beneficial.
 Voluntary certification is offered by the American Society for Quality (ASQ).
 The following table contains the core requirements for becoming a mechanical inspector: